 It is no secret that adopting a child can be very expensive.
 Both domestic and international adoption can range from costing roughly $25,000 to $50,000 to adopt a child.

 And if you are entertaining the idea of researching international adoption, you will find that there are added costs that go far beyond what it would cost to adopt domestically.

-For example, if you adopt a child out of the country, you will more than likely be required to go back to the country in which you are adopting from more than once or twice.
+For example, if you adopt a child out of the country, you will more than likely be required to go back to the country from which you are adopting more than once or twice.

 The costs of travel alone can add up to an enormous amount, not to mention the expense of visas required for the travel.